Cricket’s Shorthand Course

 12 Check work.
 Same.

-The entire procedure, after the homework, should take only 30 minutes.
+The entire in-class procedure, after the homework, should take only 30 minutes.

 You have now written a 5-minute passage at 20wpm less than your 1-minute speed.
 (It was 4 minutes at the faster speed, 5 at slower.)